MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

  - The latest **Aks-Hci PowerShell** module is installed.
 If you need to install it, see [download and install the AksHci PowerShell module](./kubernetes-walkthrough-powershell.md#install-the-akshci-powershell-module).
  - The AKS host is installed and configured.
 If you need to install the host, follow the steps to [configure your deployment](./kubernetes-walkthrough-powershell.md#step-3-configure-your-deployment).
  - The keytab file is available to use.
-If it is not available, follow the steps to [create the API server AD account and the keytab file](#create-the-api-server-ad-account-and-the-keytab-file).
+If it isn't available, follow the steps to [create the API server AD account and the keytab file](#create-the-api-server-ad-account-and-the-keytab-file).

    > [!NOTE]
    > You should generate the keytab file for a specific service principal name (SPN), and this SPN must correspond to the API server AD account for the workload cluster.
 You must also ensure that the same SPN is used throughout the AD authentication process.
 The keytab file should be named _current.keytab_.